code-dot-org/code-dot-org/README.md

   1. Install the right version of node `nvm install v0.12.4`
   1. Make that your default version `nvm alias default v0.12.4`
   1. Note: When changing between node versions, you may need to reinstall node_modules (`rm -rf node_modules && npm install` from apps)
-1. in a new Terminal window, check that you have the correct versions of everything:
+1. Check that you have the correct versions of everything:
+  1. open a new Terminal window
   1. `ruby --version  # --> ruby 2.2.3`
   1. `nvm ls          # --> v0.12.4`
   1. `node --version  # --> v0.12.4`